Brad Templeton Home

 Key to the system would be robotic transportation for both the passenger and luggage from the point of arrival -- be it an off-airport parking lot, passenger drop-off, airport hotel, rental car return, transit station, taxi stand or otherwise.
 This would move passengers of all abilities quickly and without need for buildings.

 Today, there is less and less need to interact with airline employees.
 Passengers without checked bags rarely talk to one, and even the level of interaction for checking bags is reducing.
 For dealing with problems with tickets and reservations, a video-conferencing station inside the robocar, equipped with hardware to scan and print printing documents can meet the vast majority of needs.
-For other special needs a small building can exist on the system with airline employees for in-person discussions.
+For other special needs a small landside faiclity can exist on the system with airline employees for in-person discussions, in the security building.

 With a robot system for bags, passengers can check their bags right where they enter.
 The baggage robots can have a scale to measure the weight of the bag.
 If it's overweight a video-conference can be set up if there is anything to discuss, but in most cases today that just means paying.
 The baggage robot or the station can have a machine to produce baggage tags, which might be RFIDs or bar codes.
 The robot will have scanned the passenger's boarding document, and will be able to scan the applied luggage tag to assure it was correctly attached.
 If not, the robot can go to an airport employee to fix the problem.

 People may wish to just affix permanent bar codes to their bags as a backup to the destination coded tags.
 (Or rather, the destination coded tags might be considered a backup for the permanent tags.)
 I would be worried about the privacy issues on this if there weren't already 100 things tracking us as we fly.

 People could also bring their bag in their own passenger robocar and hand it over outside the security station if that works better.